 - At least 12 characters (better: 16+)

-- Uppercase/lowercase letters, numbers, special characters
+- Upper/lower case letters, numbers, special characters

 - No personal data or dictionary words